 - a new, persistent cough (coughing frequently for more than an hour, or 3 or more episodes of coughing in 24 hours).
 In the event that you typically have a cough, it may be more severe than usual

-Public Health England (PHE) state that people who are awaiting a COVID-19 test result, and people who are a close contact of someone who has the virus, should also self-isolate.
+People who are awaiting a COVID-19 test result, and people who are a close contact of someone who has the virus, should also self-isolate.

-PHE also stipulate that any individual who has returned from countries affected by coronavirus since 19 February should call NHS 111, remain indoors, and avoid contact with others, even in the absence of any symptoms.
+Any individual who has returned from countries affected by coronavirus since 19 February should call NHS 111, remain indoors, and avoid contact with others, even in the absence of any symptoms.

 The NHS state that the following measures can help with symptoms at home, and prevent the illness from spreading: